pjincz/continue.js/README.md

 Design defect
 -------------

-S....end must matched.
+C....end must matched.
 Otherwise, actions in continue.js will not invoked.

 Each block each path must end with continue action.
 Otherwise, actions chains will break.